skip to content

 • Resolution of technical incidents/problems/RFCs:

-• Implementing best practise security features in code.
+• Implementing best practice security features in code

-• Additional knowledge of ODI, OBIIE and BI Publisher an advantage.
+• Additional knowledge of ODI, BICC, OIC and Azure an advantage

-• Expert knowledge of the following applied within multiple relevant functional/business domains (E):
+• Expert knowledge of the following applied within multiple relevant functional/business domains:

 • Systems analysis: requirements definition and management, user experience, and change management.